 In other words, more than half of Americans live paycheck-to-paycheck.

 Should they miss one, or incur an unexpected expense, it’s possible bills go unpaid.
 And those in tough financial situations already have lower credit scores, making borrowing more expensive (or maybe not even possible).

 Plus, once one bill is past-due, it’s easy to get caught up in the cycle (Notice that concept keeps coming up?).

 The data shouldn’t come as a surprise.
-You already know that only about half of Americans can weather a $1,000 emergency from savings alone.
-Another 37% would grab their credit card, take out a personal loan, or ask family for help.
-And that data is pre-COVID.
+While about half of Americans could weather a $1,000 emergency from savings alone pre-COVID, that number is down to 39% in 2021.
+Far more would grab their credit card, take out a personal loan, or ask family for help.

 So, together, what does this tell us?

 Financial plans are vulnerable.
 Even with disciplined budgeting, saving, and spending, just one unexpected event or emergency can make the whole house of cards come tumbling down.
 A lifetime of great choices can be undone in an instant.